 Vehicle standards and signage

-All vehicles used for a passenger transport service in South Australia need to meet road safety and basic amenity standards as required by current legislation and by the Department of Planning, Transport and Infrastructure (DPTI).
+All vehicles used for a passenger transport service in South Australia need to meet road safety and basic amenity standards as required by current legislation and by the Department for Infrastructure and Transport (DIT).

 Vehicles must be checked at approved vehicle inspection stations prior to being used as passenger transport vehicles.
 To ensure they continue to meet the required standards, taxis must have six-monthly inspections, and chauffeur, special purpose and rideshare vehicles must have annual inspections.